dustinpfister/blog_posts/_posts/js-whats-wrong-with-modulo.md

 layout: post
 categories: js
 id: 34
-updated: 2020-06-07 11:22:38
+updated: 2020-09-09 14:58:01
-version: 1.11
+version: 1.12
 ---

 When working with many javaScript projects the use of [modulo](https://en.wikipedia.org/wiki/Modulo_operation) comes up from time to time.
-Modulo is an [Arithmetic Operator in core javaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators) that helps to find out the remainder of a division between two numbers.
+Modulo is an [Arithmetic Operator in core javaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators) that helps to find out the remainder of a division operation between two numbers.

-Most of the time the javaScript modulo operator does work as expected just fine, however it follow a certain convention that might not be the same as some people might expect coming from other programing environments.
-This might not always be such a bad this, but it can be when it produces different results for the same operation with the same values when it comes to negative numbers.
+Most of the time the javaScript modulo operator will work as expected just fine, however it follow a certain convention that might not be the same as some people might expect coming from other programing environments.
+This might not always be such a bad thing, but it can be when it produces different results for the same operation with the same values when compared to other ways of preforming a modulo operation.
+With javaScript modulo it is possible that you might run into problems when it comes to using the operator with negative numbers, and this might prompted a need for some other way to go about getting the remainder of two numbers.
 This raises the question what is wrong with the javaScript Modulo operator?
-Well nothing actually, yet something, in any case maybe this post will help.
+Well nothing actually, yet something, in any case maybe this post might help to clear up some of the confusion.

 <!-- more -->